chaitanyavangalapudi/devops-scripts/logstash-jdbc-plugin/README.md

-# devops-scripts
+# Demonstration of using logstash-jdbc-plugin to push data from mysql to elasticsearch
-List of devops scripts/configurations used to manage various tools
+# for multiple tables/entities